Abelian Surfaces over totally real fields are Potentially Modular: Background material

 Let~$K$ be a finite extension of~$\Qp$ for some~$p$, with residue field of order~$q$.
 Following~\cite[\S1]{ty}, we say that a Weil--Deligne representation $(W,r,N)$ of~$W_K$ on a vector space $W$ over an algebraically closed field~$\Omega$ which is of characteristic~$0$ and of the same cardinality as~$\C$ is {\em pure of weight $w$} if there is an exhaustive and separated ascending filtration $\Fil_i$ of $W$ such that \begin{itemize} \item each $\Fil_iW$ is invariant under $r$; \item if $\sigma \in W_K$ maps to $\Frob_K^{v(\sigma)}$, then all eigenvalues of $r(\sigma)$ on $\gr_iW$ are Weil $q^{iv(\sigma)}$-numbers;\item and for all $j$ we have $N^j:\gr_{w+j}W \iso \gr_{w-j}W$.
 (Note that necessarily we have $N \Fil_i W \subset \Fil_{i-2}W$.) \end{itemize}

-\begin{lem} If~$(V,r)$ is a semisimple representation of~$W_K$, then there is at most one choice of~$N$ for which $(V,r,N)$ is a pure Weil--Deligne representation.
+Recall that for a Weil--Deligne representation~$(r,N)$, we defined in Section~\ref{subsec: nonarch LL} $n(r,N)$ to be the rank of~$N$. \begin{lem} If~$(V,r)$ is a semisimple representation of~$W_K$, then there is at most one choice of~$N$ for which $(V,r,N)$ is a pure Weil--Deligne representation.
 If such an~$N$ exists, then the corresponding Weil--Deligne representation is the unique choice which maximizes~$n(r,N)$. \end{lem} \begin{proof} The uniqueness of~$N$ is~\cite[Lem.\ 1.4(4)]{ty}.
 The maximality follows easily, using that by definition all of the induced maps $N^j:\gr_{w+j}W \to \gr_{w-j}W$ are isomorphisms if and only if~$(V,r,N)$ is pure. \end{proof}